MANISH3600/githubpull-/README.md

+A Django-based system that integrates GitHub and Slack to provide real-time pull request notifications (PR creation, merge, comments).
+It includes daily PR summaries and leverages Celery for asynchronous task processing.
+Ideal for developers looking to automate GitHub notifications with webhooks.

+to run the project

 just clone the repo
 go to the project directory
 make sure you are in the folder where compose.yml file is present